rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 > not) for my enjoyment.

 It happens to me from time to time.
 I get an idea for something that I want to build.
 Sometimes the urge goes away.
-This time it didn't.
+This time it doesn't.

 ## Why write a video editor?